On the embedding complexity of Liouville manifolds: Setting the stage

 Given a curve $u \in \calM^J_Y(\Gamma^+;\Gamma^-)$, we define its {\em energy} by

-Note that this is {\em not} quite the same as the symplectic area $\int_u d(e^r\alpha)$, which is always infinite.\footnote{In the SFT literature there is also a more refined notion of {\em Hofer energy}, whose finiteness for an arbitrary punctured curve is equivalent to that curve being asymptotically cylindrical - see e.g. \cite[\S1.3]{wendl2016lectures}).
-However, since all curves considered in this paper are asymptotically cylindrical the more straightforward notion of energy will suffice.} Nevertheless, we have $E(u) \geq 0$, with equality if and only if $u$ is a branched cover of a trivial cylinder.
-By Stokes' theorem, we have In particular, $u$ must have at least one positive puncture.
-Also, in the case $s^+ = s^- = 1$, if we assume that the actions of simple orbits are rationally independent, then we have $E(u) = 0$ if and only if $\gamma_1^+ = \gamma_1^-$ and $u$ is a trivial cylinder.
+Note that this is {\em not} quite the same as the symplectic area $\int_u d(e^r\alpha)$, which is always infinite.
+Nevertheless, we have $E(u) \geq 0$, with equality if and only if $u$ is a branched cover of a trivial cylinder.
+By Stokes' theorem, we have